 Registration information is retained indefinitely, as required by law.

-If you have any questions or concerns about the collection, use or disclosure of your personal information, please contact the Superintendent Registrar at email@example.com
+If you have any questions or concerns about the collection, use or disclosure of your personal information, please contact the Superintendent Registrar by email firstname.lastname@example.org.

 You have the right to complain to the Information Commissioner’s Office (ICO) about the way we are handling your personal information.
-Details on how you can do this can be found on the ICO website.
+Visit the ICO website to make a complaint.